 - your fixed term agreement has come to an end.

 Requesting a rent reduction, deferral or waiver

-If you cannot come to an agreement with your landlord, you can take part in the NSW Fair Trading rent negotiation process.
+If you cannot come to an agreement with your landlord, you can request assistance from NSW Fair Trading.

 To do this, you'll need to: